mohllal/notes/book-microservices-patterns.md

   - **Audit logging**: Log user actions.

 > Continuous Delivery is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.

+## Chapter 2: Decomposition Strategies

+> The software architecture of a computing system is the set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both.

+- The **4+1 view** model of software architecture:
+  - *Logical* view: The software elements that are created by developers.
+In object-oriented languages, these elements are classes and packages.
+The relations between them are the relationships between classes and packages, including inheritance, associations, and depends-on.
+  - *Implementation* view: The output of the build system.
+This view consists of modules, which represent packaged code, and components, which are executable or deployable units consisting of one or more modules.
+  - *Process* view: The components at runtime.
+Each element is a process, and the relations between processes represent interprocess communication.
+  - *Deployment* view: How the processes are mapped to machines.
+The elements in this view consist of (physical or virtual) machines and the processes.
+The relations between machines represent networking.
+  - Additionally, there are the *scenarios*—the +1 in the 4+1 model— that animate views.
+Each scenario describes how the various architectural components within a particular view collaborate in order to handle a request.
+- An application has two categories of requirements:
+  - **Functional requirements**: Which define what the application must do.
+They’re usually in the form of use cases or user stories.
+  - **Quality of service requirements a.k.a non-functional requirements**: Which define the runtime qualities such as scalability and reliability.
+They also define development time qualities including maintainability, testability, and deployability.

+> An architectural style, then, defines a family of such systems in terms of a pattern of structural organization.
+More specifically, an architectural style determines the vocabulary of components and connectors that can be used in instances of that style, together with a set of constraints on how they can be combined.

+- A **layered architecture** organizes software elements into layers.
+Each layer has a well-defined set of responsibilities.
+A layered architecture also constraints the dependencies between the layers. *A layer can only depend on either the layer immediately below it (if strict layering) or any of the layers below it*.
+- Three-tier architecture is the layered architecture applied to the logical view.
+It organizes the application’s classes into the following tiers or layers:
+  - **Presentation layer**: Contains code that implements the user interface or external APIs.
+  - **Business logic layer**: Contains the business logic.
+  - **Persistence layer**: Implements the logic of interacting with the database.
+- Drawbacks of the layered architecture style:
+  - **Single presentation layer**: It doesn’t represent the fact that an application is likely to be invoked by more than just a single system.
+  - **Single persistence layer**: It doesn’t represent the fact that an application is likely to interact with more than just a single database.
+  - **Defines the business logic layer as depending on the persistence layer**: In theory, this dependency prevents testing the business logic without the database.
+- The hexagonal architecture style organizes the logical view in a way that *places the business logic at the center*.
+  - **Inbound adapters**: Instead of the presentation layer, the application has one or more inbound adapters that handle requests from the outside by invoking the business logic.
+  - **Outbound adapters**: Instead of a data persistence tier, the application has one or more outbound adapters that are invoked by the business logic and invoke external applications.
+  - A key characteristic and benefit of this architecture is that the business logic doesn’t depend on the adapters.
+Instead, they depend upon it.
+  - **The business logic has one or more ports**.
+A port defines a set of operations and is how the business logic interacts with what’s outside of it.
+- The microservice architecture is an architectural style.
+It structures the implementation view as a set of multiple components: executables or WAR files.
+The components are services, and the connectors are the communication protocols that enable those services to collaborate.
+Each service has its own logical view architecture, which is typically a hexagonal architecture.
+- A service is a standalone, independently deployable software component that implements some useful functionality.
+A service’s API encapsulates its internal implementation.
+Unlike in a monolith, a developer can’t write code that bypasses its API.
+As a result, the microservice architecture enforces the application’s modularity.
+- A system operation is an abstraction of a request that the application must handle.
+It’s either a command, which updates data, or a query, which retrieves data.
+The behavior of each command is defined in terms of an abstract domain model, which is also derived from the requirements.
+The system operations become the architectural scenarios that illustrate how the services collaborate.
+- Decomposition obstacles:
+  - Network latency.
+  - Synchronous communication between services reduces availability.
+  - Maintain data consistency across services.
+  - Obtaining a consistent view of the data.
+  - God classes.
+- A three-step process for defining an application’s microservice architecture:
+  - **Determine system operations**.
+    - Sketch a high-level domain model for the application.
+    - Identify the requests that the application must handle.
+There are two types of system operations:
+      - Commands: System operations that create, update, and delete data.
+      - Queries: System operations that read (query) data.
+  - **Determine the decomposition into services**.
+    - Defining services by applying the Decompose by **business capability pattern**
+    - Defining services by applying the Decompose by **sub-domain pattern**
+  - **Determine each service’s APIs**.
+- Responsibility principle (SRP): A class should have only one reason to change.
+- Common closure principle (CCP): The classes in a package should be closed together against the same kinds of changes.
+A change that affects a package affects all the classes in that package.
+- The starting point for defining the service APIs is to map each system operation to a service.
+After that, we decide whether a service needs to collaborate with others to implement a system operation.
+If collaboration is required, we then determine what APIs those other services must provide in order to support the collaboration.
+- Defining service APIs:
+  - Assigning system operations to services.
+  - Determine the APIs required to support collaboration between services.